 Stairwells and exit hallways should always be free from obstruction, and doors should remain unlocked wherever possible.
 When doors must stay locked, it should be easy for a single person to open without specialized knowledge, strength or keys.

 4. Facilitating Emergency Personnel Entry

 Businesses should also make sure that firefighters and emergency personnel can easily locate and enter the building.
 They can do so by displaying the building address prominently (as required by the IFC), clearing fire lanes, and ensuring access to fire hydrants and building keys.

 If the fire department has a “lockbox” program, ensure this box accurately reflects any changes you make to the facility keys.
 This update could require calling the fire department, and most firefighters or staff will be glad to stop by if you are proactive in maintaining access for them.

 Despite your efforts to maintain an open environment for preparing fire safety inspections, an inspector might still find a violation.
 In that case, business owners and managers should prepare to talk to the inspector about the timeline for making corrections.
 It is also essential to understand who is responsible for making the building compliant with safety standards.
 Whether the business owner, the property manager or the building owner take on this responsibility, some of these delegations may be in the lease agreement or other paperwork.

 Preparing for a Fire Safety Inspection: Your Fire Inspection Checklist

-- Make appointments for any outstanding safety systems maintenance.
+- System maintenance appointments: After inspection, make the necessary appointments for any outstanding safety systems that require maintenance.